aetherjs/solid-js/README.md

-## SOLID Principles Playground
+## OOP Playground

 **S.O.L.I.D.** STANDS FOR:

 ### Single responsibility principle

-> 📘 A class should have one and only one reason to change, meaning that a class should only have one job
+> 📘 A module should be responsible for only one actor.
+As a consequence, it has only one reason to change.

 ### Open closed principle

+> 📘 Modules should be open for extension but closed for modification.

 ### Liskov substitution principle

+> 📘 If you have a function, that works for a base type, it should work for a derived type

 ### Interface segregation principle

+> 📘 Clients should not be forced to depend upon interfaces that they do not use

 ### Dependency Inversion principle

+> 📘 High-level modules should not depend on low-level modules

 ## Run With